 The “Major Method” for memorizing numbers is not called “major” because most mnemonists use it (they do).
 It’s given this name because history has tended to attribute the memory technique to Major Beniowski.

-We now know that an earlier version existed, one invented by Aime Paris.
 This French scholar, renowned for his approach to number memorization, earned the honorable title “professeur de mnemonique” from the Athenee University in Paris in the early 1800s.

 In scientific literature, you’ll encounter terms like “phonetic mnemonic system” and “digit-consonant system.”
 These aren’t nearly as sexy as the “Major Method,” so I recommend sticking with the term most people know.